-5.2 The designated safeguarding lead (DSL)
+5.2 The Designated Safeguarding Lead (DSL)

-The DSL is a member of the senior leadership team.
-Our DSL is Duncan Smith, Headteacher.
-The DSL takes lead responsibility for child protection and wider safeguarding in the school.
+The DSL is often a member of the Senior Leadership Team.
+The DSL takes lead responsibility for child protection and wider safeguarding in the NFCE's schools and Alternative Education Provisions.

 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.